 - Educational privileges

-Review of applications will begin Friday, May 3, 2019, and will continue until the position is filled.
+Review of applications will begin immediately, and will continue until the position is filled.
 To apply for this position please click on the Apply button, complete the brief application process, and upload your resume and position-specific cover letter.
 Nominations for this position may be emailed to J. Scott Derrick at email@example.com.
 Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895.

 Visit the Penn State website at www.psu.edu